-For clarification, this example demonstrates the flow of the purchase to notification.
-The fictional company, Acme Symphony. has implemented an endpoint.
+Let's look at an example that demonstrates the flow from purchase to notification.
+The fictional company, Acme Symphony, has implemented an endpoint.
 A viewer using a Brightcove Beacon app on iOS makes a purchase.
-A high-level take on the workflow is as follows:
+Here is the high-level workflow:

 - A viewer purchases a subscription for access to videos of past symphonies, and tickets for the upcoming summer season of live concerts.